Britain's FTSE rises, boosted by BP and Standard Chartered

 LONDON, April 26 (Reuters) - Britain’s top share index climbed on Tuesday with Standard Chartered and BP both rising sharply after reporting earnings that reassured investors.

-The blue-chip FTSE 100 index closed 0.4 percent higher at 6,284.52 points, slightly below a 4-month high reached last week, with BP’s 4.3 percent rise adding the most points.
+The blue-chip FTSE 100 index rose 0.4 percent to 6,285.12 points, slightly below a 4-month high reached last week, with BP’s 4.2 percent rise adding the most points.

 The energy group posted an 80 percent drop in first quarter profits but still beat analysts’ expectations.
 It maintained its dividend and said it could cut capital spending further.